-There’s nothing more gracious and elegant than perfect posture to make you look thinner – it can cause heads to turn just as fast as a great dress.
+There’s nothing more gracious and elegant than perfect posture to make you look slimmer and leaner.
+It can cause heads to turn just as fast as a great dress.
+And the good news, it can make you look slimmer and feel more confident almost instantly, no diet required!

-Try these easy tricks and feel yourself become instantly taller and slimmer!
+Try these easy tricks and feel yourself become instantly slimmer:

 Time to belt up